core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 DNS Queries in CoAP Requests
 ----------------------------

-A DoC client encodes a single DNS query in one or more CoAP request messages the CoAP FETCH {{!RFC8132}} method.
+A DoC client encodes a single DNS query in one or more CoAP request messages that use the CoAP FETCH {{!RFC8132}} method.
 Requests SHOULD include an Accept option to indicate the type of content that can be parsed in the response.

 The CoAP request SHOULD be carried in a Confirmable (CON) message, if the transport used does not provide reliable message exchange.